Secret #9 Finances

 As someone once said, “having a million dollars is NOT a retirement plan!”
 Financial comfort refers to being able to manage your life in a satisfying and fulfilling way using the financial resources that you have.

-I certainly don’t have a lot of finances however through good planing we have a comfortable and fulfilling life.
+I certainly don’t have a lot of finances however through good planning we have a comfortable and fulfilling life.

 If financial discomfort contributes to retirement stress, then your financial plan becomes a negative rather than a positive.